AndrewChild/The-Garden-Guidebook/README.md

 - add map for garden cliffs
 - Draw topos for cliffs
 - make upper garden map more readable
-- consider adding Highway 11 main wall, Shark Fin Rock, and Iron wall to "Other Areas"
+- consider adding Shark Fin Rock, and Iron wall to "Other Areas"
 - Other areas section is hard to read
 - add quartzville topos
 - populate landing page website